 COLORS OF NATURE

 Hand Picked will present A/W 20-21 at Pitti Uomo 97.
-True to brand, the collection is inspired nature’s colors in four moods: ‘neo-classic gold’ and ‘humanity brown’ syntheize refined tailoring and materials with minimalism and comfort in a palette of chalk, amber, , chocolate, acacia and rope.
+True to brand, the collection is inspired by nature’s colors in four moods: ‘neo-classic gold’ and ‘humanity brown’ synthesize refined tailoring and materials with minimalism and comfort in a palette of chalk, amber, eggplant, chocolate, acacia and rope.
 ‘Analogue blues’ foregrounds the brand’s five-pocket jeans treated with natural indigo for three shades of blue.
 Lastly, ‘neo-tech nature’ demonstrates the brand’s commitment to sustainability and technology, showcasing eco-leather, Lyocell, organic cotton and recycled elastane.

 www.handpicked.it